I’ve always had a thing for anniversaries.

 I know you’re capable of doing that, if you really want to!

-If you want to give consistent blogging a shot, I’d love to invite you to join my free Blog Planning Made Easy Challenge.
-Together, we’ll create your quarterly blog calendar and set you up with a plan to take action and make. blogging. happen.
+If you want to give consistent blogging a shot, I’d love to invite you to join my Blog Planning Made Easy Challenge.
+Together, we’ll create your quarterly blog calendar and set you up with a plan to take action and make. content. happen.

-I only open this once every three months — click below to join us!
+I only open this once every few months — click below to join us!

 join the convo